 Exhibitors who enter but subsequently find they are unable to attend should notify the Organiser as soon as possible in writing, but in any case, not later than 28 days in advance of the Show.
 Prior to the stated date, exhibitors will be refunded their rent, minus a £100 administrative fee.
 Cancellations after the stated time will incur a forfeit of all rent paid.
 Please note that any exhibitor who fails to attend without advising the Organiser beforehand will not be allocated space at subsequent shows.

-Plant markets, or alternatively a 1.8m selling table, are available to all regular exhibitors upon request, but those staging first class displays and winning at least a silver award may apply for a 3.6m selling table.
-5.4m of selling space may be available for island stands for those exhibitors who gained a silver gilt or higher award at recent NEHS shows.
+1.8m selling tables (or multiples thereof to 3.6m), are available to all regular exhibitors upon request.
+Those staging an island display may be entitled to 5.4m of selling space.
 Selling tables should not be extended by the exhibitor beyond the size ordered and paid for.
 An Exhibitor providing a bagging up table must not, under any circumstance, use this as additional selling space.

 6 TIMES OF STAGING